 - Score enough descriptors (check to see if you obtain enough points when comparing your disability/health condition to their Care and Mobility checklist)

 It is likely that you will have to go through a medical assessment for the DWP to consider whether you qualify for the PIP.

 If you are successful, then you will be given an award which will be time limited for one or both components of the PIP.

 The current rates of this benefits are below

 You can apply for the PIP by calling the DWP on the below numbers:

 Textphone: 0800 917 7777

-Please see our factsheet regarding Personal Independence Payment (PIP) for further details which you can find by going to our factsheets section.
-We have also put a number of the Government’s own guides to PIP at the above link so that you have different perspectives on the process.
+Please see our factsheet regarding Personal Independence Payment (PIP) for further details which you can find by going to our Factsheets section.
+We have also made a list (below) of a number of Government guides to PIP so that you have different perspectives on the process.

-Claimants are gradually being transferred from DLA to PIP by geographical are.
-The map detailing when this transfer will take place can be found at:
+Note: Most claimants are gradually being transferred from DLA to PIP – which is being done on a geographical basis.
+A map detailing when this transfer will take place, can be found at: